 I recommend using taurine as a nootropic supplement.

 Your body does make some taurine on its own.
 But the rest must come from meat, poultry, seafood or dairy.
 Or a nootropic supplement.

-Taurine is especially helpful for relieving anxiety and stress.
+Taurine is especially helpful for relieving mental health issues like anxiety, stress, and panic disorder.
 If you haven’t had much luck with prescription anti-anxiety meds or antidepressants, or other nootropics for anxiety, you may want to try taurine.

 For antiaging benefits, and a longer, healthier life you should add taurine to your nootropic stack.